sagarnidhish/sagarnidhish.github.io/_pages/about.md

 Beyond academics, I’m deeply passionate about teaching and giving back to the community.
 Beside research, I am a tutor at [**MIT’s ESOL program**](https://hr.mit.edu/diversity-equity-inclusion/esol), teaching English to non-native staff (includes many janitors) at MIT.

-I am into long-distance running, having won medals in my university.
+I am into long-distance running, having won medals in university athletics.

 When I’m not working on my projects, you can find me experimenting with coding challenges, exploring new AI frameworks, or enjoying a game of chess.
-I aim to create a positive impact wherever I go, and am a big believer in working with people.
+I aim to create a positive impact wherever I go, and am a big believer of working in a team.

 Feel free to explore my **research**, and **blog** for more insights into my journey.
 Please feel free to reach out (links on the left) if you’d like to collaborate and/or discuss shared interests!